How to Grip a Kettlebell: Part 1

-One of the most common question I get from many of our students and even candidates at kettlebell instructor certifications is, how Should I be gripping the kettlebell?
+In today's post, we kick off a two part series on how to grip a kettlebell: part 1.
+A common question I get from our students and even candidates at kettlebell instructor certifications is, how Should I be gripping the kettlebell?

 This is a great question!